megagonlabs/cypherbench/README.md

   megagonlabs/neo4j-with-loader:2.4
 ```

-## ⚙️ Text2cypher Task Generation Pipeline
+## ⚙️ Text-to-Cypher Task Generation Pipeline

-We also open-source the text2cypher task generation pipeline in the [cypherbench/taskgen](cypherbench/taskgen) package.
-You can generate as many text2cypher tasks as you want for your own Neo4j graphs!
+We also open-source the text-to-cypher task generation pipeline in the [cypherbench/taskgen](cypherbench/taskgen) package.
+You can generate as many text-to-cypher tasks as you want for your own Neo4j graphs!
 Simply pass in the Neo4j graph endpoint (host + port) to the [task generator](cypherbench/taskgen/generate_benchmark.py#L131).
 You can also create your own templates.

 ### Reproducing CypherBench